oscardias/Simple-Task-Board/readme.rst

 Description
 ***********

 A simple task board to help managing software projects.
+It lets you create multiple users and associate them with different projects.
+Inside each project you can create multiple tasks.

 It is developed in PHP and uses the CodeIgniter Framework.
-It includes multiple users/projects/tasks.
+Since version 2.0 it also uses Twitter Bootstrap.

 ************
 Installation